ArthurSonzogni/chromiumos-platform2/flex_hwis/README.md

 2. Confirm user permission
     The utility needs to check if the user permission is granted.
-In the unmanaged case, the tool will check if permission has been granted via the OOBE.
-In the managed case, the utility needs to check that the following device management policies are enabled:
+In the unenrolled case, the tool will check if permission has been granted via the OOBE.
+In the enrolled case, the utility needs to check that the following device management policy is enabled:
-    * ReportDeviceSystemInfo
-    * ReportDeviceCpuInfo
-    * ReportDeviceGraphicsStatus
-    * ReportDeviceMemoryInfo
-    * ReportDeviceVersionInfo
-    * ReportDeviceNetworkConfiguration
+    * DeviceFlexHwDataForProductImprovementEnabled

 3. Read and check the UUID
     The utility should read the UUID from `/proc/sys/kernel/random/uuid`